 Susan L. Braunstein

-Susan L. Braunstein was appointed the Henry J. Leir Curator at the Jewish Museum in 2012.
-She is primarily responsible for the collections of historical and contemporary Judaica, antiquities and numismatics.
+Susan L. Braunstein is primarily responsible for the collections of historical and contemporary Judaica, antiquities and numismatics.
 She joined the staff in 1980 as a Research Associate after working at the Brooklyn Museum in the Department of Egyptian, Classical and Near Eastern Art.
-Dr. Braunstein has created numerous exhibitions for the Jewish Museum, including Israel in Antiquity: From David to Herod (1982); Jewish Life in Czarist Russia: A World Rediscovered (1994); The Dead Sea Scrolls: Mysteries of the Ancient World (2008); and As it were, So to speak: a Museum Collection in Dialogue with Barbara Bloom (2013).
+Dr. Braunstein has created numerous exhibitions for the Jewish Museum, including Israel in Antiquity: From David to Herod (1982); Jewish Life in Czarist Russia: A World Rediscovered (1994); The Dead Sea Scrolls: Mysteries of the Ancient World (2008); As it were, So to speak: a Museum Collection in Dialogue with Barbara Bloom (2013); and Repetition and Difference (2015).
 Her specialties include the archaeology of Israel and Hanukkah lamps; in 2004 she published a catalogue of the Museum’s entire collection of 1,022 Hanukkah lamps.
 Dr. Braunstein has a PhD in Art History and Archaeology from Columbia University.